dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 Sys.time() - start_time
 #> Time difference of 1.410486 secs
 ```
 The speed up was almost seven-fold!
-Although these same results can be acheived many different ways, this is a quick and easy way to acheive optimization both through
+Although these same results can be accomplished many different ways, this is a quick and easy way to acheive optimization both through
 the act of vectorization itself, and by doing it in parallel.